MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/windows-mobile-app.md

 ## Set up mobile offline (for admins)

-To allows users to use the Dynamics 365 for Windows mobile app in offline mode, a Dynamics 365 administrator will need to set up mobile offline for their organization.
+To allow users to use the Dynamics 365 for Windows mobile app in offline mode, a Dynamics 365 administrator will need to set up mobile offline for your organization.
 For more information, see [Set up mobile offline synchronization](https://docs.microsoft.com/dynamics365/mobile-app/setup-mobile-offline).

 ## Work in offline mode (for end-users)